 A student who is absent for six (6) consecutive class sessions will be withdrawn from enrollment in his/her program.
 A student withdrawn for absenteeism must petition administration to return.
 A student having medical documentation or documentation of an extenuating circumstance does not need to petition to return.
 Students exhibiting a pattern of consecutive absences less than six days will be subject to dismissal as determined by a School Intervention Team.
+Students with attendance issues will sign an acknowledgement that they have been notified that continued absences will pose a threat to grades and program enrollment.
+If the student's attendance does not improve but drops below 60%, the student will be withdrawn unless documentation regarding extenuating circumstances is provided to the Dean of Student Services.

 As in the workplace, students are expected to be in their seats at the beginning of class, after break, and after lunch.
-Students are expected to notify the Medical Assisting Program faculty by school email (thorntonb@lake.k12.fl.us) before the start of class of any anticipated tardies and communicate an expected arrival time.
+Students are expected to notify the Medical Assisting Program faculty by school email (singletons@lake.k12.fl.us) before the start of class of any anticipated tardies and communicate an expected arrival time.
 In the workplace if you aren't present, you are absent, regardless if it is because you are tardy or if you leave early.
 Any student that is tardy (absent) and or leaves early (absent) will affect the student's professional skills grade.